-While there is still a lack of scientific evidence to support its use, many individuals have reported positive experiences with microdosing psychedelics.
-Major universities including NYU, Harvard, and Johns Hopkins have all begun exploring psychedelic studies to determine what role microdosing and psychedelic substances may play in promoting overall well-being and treating mental health conditions, among other issues.
-But does it work?
+While there is still a lack of scientific evidence to support the regular use of psychedelics, many individuals have reported positive experiences with microdosing psychedelic substances including psilocybin and LSD.
+But research is getting there; major universities including NYU, Harvard, and Johns Hopkins have all begun exploring psychedelic substances in order to determine what role microdosing and psychedelic substances may play in promoting overall well-being and treating mental health conditions, among other issues.

 What is microdosing?